marceloamoraes/ProjectsPortfolio/ETL_Data_Warehouse_PostgreSQL_AWS_Redshift/README.md

 <p>1) For windows terminal (cmd):</p>

 <p>1.1 Execute in the command line: "python create_tables.py"</p>
-<p>This program will create all the required tables on the Postgresql database.</p>
+This program will create all the required tables on the Postgresql database.

 <p>1.2 Execute in the command line: "etl.py"</p>
-<p>This program will iterate and extract each file from the directories, transform and load to the database tables.</p>
+This program will iterate and extract each file from the directories, transform and load to the database tables.
 <p>
 Output of program execution should follow the example below: root@55acxxxxxxxx:/home/workspace# python create_tables.py